rajiv687/aws-practice/readme.md

-🚀 Terraform + Terragrunt Setup (AWS)
+🚀 Terraform and terragrunt setup (AWS)
-This guide explains how to set up infrastructure using Terraform modules with Terragrunt for DRY, maintainable, and environment-specific deployments. <br>
+This guide explains how to set up infrastructure using Terraform modules with terragrunt for DRY, maintainable, and environment-specific deployments. <br>

 📁 Project Structure